Srinidhivengala/AICTE_PROJECT/README.md

 ###

-<p align="left">Solution YOLOv8 detects and localizes objects in real time using bounding boxes.​<br>
+<p align="left">Solution:YOLOv8 detects and localizes objects in real time using bounding boxes.​<br>

 CLIP performs zero-shot classification to identify the object from a set of candidate labels.​